 </xs:sequence>

-However,Because short form syntax is not allowed on the xs:schema element, an attribute form dfdl:format annotation must be used instead.
+The above show use of short-form property binding syntax for annotating elements and sequences.
+Short-form is applicable also to xs:choice, xs:group, and xs:simpleType schema components.
+However,, note that short form property bindings are not allowed on the xs:schema element, an attribute form dfdl:format annotation must be used instead.

 Empty String as a Representation Property Value

 DFDL provides no mechanism to un-set a property.
 Setting a representation property's value to the empty string doesn't remove the value for that property but sets it to the empty string value.
-This may not be appropriate as a value for certain properties.
+This may not be a valid value for certain properties.

 For example, in delimited text data formats, it is sensible for the separator to be defined to be the empty string.
 This turns off use of separator delimiters.
 For many other string-valued properties, it is a Schema Definition Error to assign them the empty string value.
 For example, the character set encoding property (dfdl:encoding) cannot be set to the empty string.

 dfdl:defineFormat - Reusable Data Format Definitions

+To avoid error-prone redundant expression of properties in DFDL schemas, a collection of DFDL properties can be given a name so that they are reusable by way of a format reference.

 One or more dfdl:defineFormat annotation elements can appear within the annotation children of the xs:schema element.